Workplace Culture: 5 Steps to Becoming a Purpose-Driven Company

 Step 3: Reward Based On It

 Employee recognition is important, period.
-But the more you’re able to root that recognition in your values/mission/purpose, the better.
+But the more you’re able to root that recognition in your values, mission, and purpose, the better.

 This step is a natural continuation of step two and a great way to embed values in your culture beyond just talking about it.
 Culture is defined by IC master Jill Christensen as “how we do things here.”
 And this is set by your frontline managers.
 When you instruct your managers to not just “recognize team members regularly” but to “recognize a team member for living one of our core values every week” you start to be onto something.

 Not only does this show that you really value the values, but it’s great motivation for behavior change.
 Regular, positive reinforcement of the values helps employees know exactly what it is that they need to do to succeed and gives them something concrete to work towards.

 Step 4: All Eyes on the CEO